ginjaninja1/EmbyTemplatev2/Readme.md

 * **.gitignore prepopulated**: To ensure obj, bin and .vs folders are excluded from repository
 * **setup.bat**: instantiates a pre-commit in `.git/hooks/` so any commit with "[bump]" at the END of description increases the the version number in .csproj.
 * **Working Plugin with thumbnail**: Ready to compile plugin with thumbnail, pluginui configuration page with autopostback (autosave) and task.
-* **launchSettings.json**: Ready to launch emby with breakpoints for debugging
+* **launchSettings.json**: Ready to launch Emby with breakpoints for debugging
-* **Post Build Event**: Ready to copy compiled code to emby plugins folder in current users %appdata%.
+* **Post Build Event**: Ready to copy compiled code to Emby plugins folder in current users %appdata%.
-* **Supress dependancy file**: No value in copying this into plugins folder.
+* **Supress dependency file**: No value in copying this into plugins folder.

 ## How to Instantiate a New Plugin